 In case you need it, here´s a direct link to the DS4 GitHub page.

-You might have noticed that this infographic is very similar to the one we did for connecting the Pro Controller to a PC, this is because the process is almost the same.
+You might have noticed that this infographic is very similar to the one we did for connecting the Pro Controller to a PC, this is because the process is almost the same and works on all Bluetooth gamepads, even the Elite controllers.
 The chart only changes if you decide to play a non-steam game, as you need to get specialized software to do so.

 It's not a complicated process, but hopefully, our flowchart helped you connect your Dualshock without incident.
 If you couldn't get your controller to work, let´s do some basic...